codewars/docs/content/languages/rust/index.md

 ## Example

+Solution and tests are concatenated to `src/lib.rs`.

 ```rust
 pub fn add(x: i32, y: i32) -> i32 { x + y }
 ```

-tests will be a child module.
+All the tests _should_ be in a child module `tests`:
 ```rust
 #[cfg(test)]
 mod tests {